Sacheen Littlefeather: Reception and legacy

 The audience in the Dorothy Chandler Pavilion was divided between applause and jeers.
 Brando and Littlefeather's protest was generally considered inappropriate for the awards ceremony.
 "I was distressed that people should have booed and whistled and stomped, even though perhaps it was directed at myself," Brando later told Dick Cavett.
 "They should have at least had the courtesy to listen to her."
-Her appearance prompted the Academy of Motion Picture Arts and Sciences to rule out future proxy acceptance of Academy Awards.
+Her appearance prompted the Academy of Motion Picture Arts and Sciences to rule out future proxy acceptance of Academy Awards (Oscars for winners unable to accept in person are now accepted on their behalf by the presenters).

 After giving the speech, Littlefeather spent two days in Los Angeles before returning to San Francisco.
 She later said that she visited Marlon Brando's house after the Academy Awards and bullets were fired into his front door while they were talking.

 According to Ann Brebner of the Brebner Agency, which handled Littlefeather's modeling bookings, she was deluged with mail and phone calls after her Oscars appearance, which led to radio and television appearances as well as the opportunity to read for several film roles.
 In the years immediately following the protest, Littlefeather said that it had "had little effect on the course of her career".
 Later, though, Littlefeather said she was blacklisted by the Hollywood community and received threats.
 She also said that media reports published several falsehoods, such as that she was not Native American or had rented the outfit for the occasion.
 She said that the federal government encouraged the blacklisting to abate Native American activism after Wounded Knee.

 Littlefeather credited the speech with bringing attention back to the situation at Wounded Knee, though news coverage of the standoff at the time makes little mention of Littlefeather or Brando.
 Russell Means contended that "Marlon Brando and Sacheen Littlefeather totally uplifted" the lives of those at Wounded Knee.
-Actor Jay Silverheels, who played Tonto in The Lone Ranger and later founded the Indian Actors Workshop, commented that he didn't think Littlefeather's appearance at Oscars "did any harm or any particular good.
+Actor Jay Silverheels, who played Tonto in The Lone Ranger and later founded the Indian Actors Workshop, commented that he did not think Littlefeather's appearance at the Oscars "did any harm or any particular good.
 I knew Sacheen and I don't think it was her idea at all—I am sure Brando recruited her".